$800M in Ukraine aid includes howitzers, drones: White House - NewsBreak

 Kirby said the latest round of help includes enough artillery to arm five battalions.

-In a continued trend of close cooperation with the U.S., Ukraine’s Prime Minister Denys Shmyhal met with Treasury Secretary Janet Yellen.Some lawmakers calling for more US involvement in Ukraine
+In a continued trend of close cooperation with the U.S., Ukraine’s Prime Minister Denys Shmyhal met with Treasury Secretary Janet Yellen.Biden to send additional $800M in military aid to Ukraine

 “We need money, we need technology, we need support,” Shymhal said.